-This article will dig into each key step in the channel management process, why it’s so crucial, and best practices to keep in mind.
+In this article, we dig into each key step in the channel management process, why it’s so crucial, and how to set your team up for future success.

-First, you need to select the right tool for your channel.
-We covered this process in-depth in a Channel Management Software Best Practices.
-Next comes tool set-up.
-Setting up your PRM in a way that makes it easy for your team and partners to use maximizes the value of the tool.
+Next comes setting up your PRM in a way that makes it easy for your team and partners to use maximizes the value of the tool.
+Important foundational elements include:

 Once your team is comfortable working within your PRM, you can roll it out to your existing partners.
 Provide a live demonstration of the tool, as well as recorded videos and documents they can reference after the fact.
 Again, look for areas where you see friction to improve.
 Your PRM should make everyone’s lives easier — not more challenging.

 Before you start onboarding, you should begin tactical communication with your recruited partners.
 It’s essential to manage recruited or new partners’ expectations through clear, thorough communication.
 Doing so minimizes the need to field questions (and frustrations) later.